Connor-Tluck/Job_Tracker_LaunchDarkly/README.md

 ## Overview

 This application was built by converting an existing job tracker project to use LaunchDarkly's feature flag ecosystem.
-Using LaunchDarkly's SDK and CLI tools, I integrated **30 feature flags** that control page access, component visibility, and feature toggles throughout the application.
+Using LaunchDarkly's SDK and CLI tools, the project integrates **30 feature flags** that control page access, component visibility, and feature toggles throughout the application.

 ### What Was Built